autonomys/subspace/crates/subspace-farmer/README.md

 Use `--help` to find out all available commands and their options:
 ```
-subspace-farmer --help
+target/production/subspace-farmer --help
 ```

 ### Start the farmer
 ```
-subspace-farmer farm
+target/production/subspace-farmer farm --reward-address st... --plot-size 100G
 ```

+`st...` should be replaced with the reward address taken from Polkadot.js wallet (or similar) and `100G` replaced with desired plot size.

 This will connect to local node and will try to solve on every slot notification, while also plotting all existing and new history of the blockchain in parallel.

-*NOTE: You need to have a subspace-client node running before starting farmer, otherwise it will not be able to start*
+*NOTE: You need to have a `subspace-node` running before starting farmer, otherwise it will not be able to start*

 By default, plots are written to the OS-specific users local data directory.